Ntopo1/BTL1-Phishing-Capstone/README.md

 <p align="center">
 <img src="https://i.imgur.com/ADq1B0F.png" height="80%" width="80%" alt="Add User"/>
 </p><br />
-This would be classifed as spam/newsletter.
+This would be classified as spam/newsletter.
 The email is not using a real call-to-action even though it contains several hyperlinks.
 I wouldn't recommend clicking any of the links.
 <br />
 <p align="center">
 <img src="https://i.imgur.com/igyWlws.png" height="80%" width="80%" alt="Add User"/>
 </p><br />
-This is another spam email trying to convince people to sign up and begin trading cryptocurrencies, and is not inherently malicious.
+This is another spam email trying to convince people to sign up and begin trading cryptocurrencies and is not inherently malicious.
 I wouldn't recommend clicking any of the links.
 <br />
 <br />
 <h3>Part 2: Analyze the first malicious e-mail</h3>